simpson2/REST-API-vatsim/README.md

 * localhost:3000/ - confirms server online
 * localhost:3000/vatsim - displays the entire JSON data
-* localhost:3000/online - displays number of connected pilots and controllers
+* localhost:3000/vatsim/online - displays number of connected pilots and controllers
+* localhost:3000/vatsim/voicestatus - displays all possible voice statuses and number of connections for each voice status